Like making Winter my bitch.

 The sad thing is I used to love winter when I was growing up.

 And there was one sport that I cherished that had everything to do with winter.

 I downhill skied from the time I was 12 until I was a young adult.

 I was lucky enough to have a pass for a few seasons and skis so that I could perfect my hobby.

-I would ski 5x a week at my "peak" which was in high school.
+I would ski five times a week at my “peak” which was in high school.

-From how it made my body look to the amazing friends I skied with to the amazingly greasy ski lodge food.
+From how it made my body look to the amazing friends I skied with to the amazingly greasy ski lodge french fries.

-I think it was after my youngest was born, in January no less.... who picked that due date?......that I started to notice it get worse and worse and woooooorse.
+I think it was after my youngest was born, in January no less…. who picked that due date?……when I started to notice it getting worse and worse and worse.

-Add no family within a 4 hour drive, a no sleeping new baby and a hubs who worked 80 hours a week?
+Add in no family within a four-hour drive, a new baby and a husband who worked 80 hours per week?

 So this winter I have decided to take measures in my own hands so that I don’t sink into the abysmal pit that is my winter blues.